SunX-1224/Physx-2D/README.md

 # Physx-2D

 Physx2D is a in-development early stage physics and rendering engine for mainly 2D graphics.
-It is developed only for windows 64 bit OS only.
-Very few things are implemented until now relating to rendering and physics.
+It is now programmed for supporting windows and linux only.

 # Rendering
 Inside this different options related to 2D rendering is implemented, which are listed as below,